AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson4.md

 ### Option 1: Using Journaling API to consume events
-For enterprise developers, Adobe offers another way to consume events besides webhooks: journaling.
+For enterprise developers, Adobe offers journaling to consume events.
 The Adobe I/O Events Journaling API enables enterprise integrations to consume events according to their own cadence and process them in bulk.
 Unlike webhooks, no additional registration or other configuration is required; every enterprise integration that is registered for events is automatically enabled for journaling.
 Journaling data is retained for 7 days

 After you fire event, you should be able to verify your event through journaling `UNIQUE API ENDPOINT` you get from console by follow below instruction
 [Journaling api](https://www.adobe.io/apis/experienceplatform/events/docs.html#!adobedocs/adobeio-events/master/intro/journaling_api.md)